merative/acd-containers/src/pages/installing/installing.md

 If the deployment will use persistent file based storage, the Persistent Volume (PV) and Persistent Volume Claim (PVC) must be created.

 #### Setting up File Based Configuration Storage's Persistent Volume and Claim Setup
-TODO: Move this section to before the operator installation??

 ##### Shared filesystem creation

-Create the shared file system using the platform's tools.
+Create the shared file system using the platform's tools with encryption enabled.

 It is recommended to have a minimum of 10 gigabyte of free space within the file system for configuration storage.
 Access mode must be set to ReadWriteMany.

-To setup encryption, a custom storage class must be created using the platform's encryption.
-This storage class then needs to be specified on the persistent volume claim.
-For more information on storage class encryption refer to the platform's storage class options.  **TODO: Verify this**

 Once the shared file system is created, the top-level directory should be empty and its GID set to 0 (root) with group rwx permissions.
 This is required to allow the services write access when running with a restricted SCC.
 If the shared file system requires a GID other than zero, you must set the configurationStorage.file.supplementalGroups array property **TODO: how to describe values settings?** to the desired GID in the values file (example: [5555])  If you don't have direct access to the top-level directory of the file share, one technique to set the directory permissions is to start a temporary pod that runs as root with the PVC mounted.
 Exec into the pod to run the chgrp and chmod commands on the mounted share directory.